VoxelForge/VoxelForge/API.md

 Categories also define a template function which is used to determine how the final result in the tab “Entry list” looks like.
-Entries themselves have a data field attached to them, this is a table containing arbitrary metadata which is used to construct the final formspec which is used on the Entry tab.
+Entries themselves have a data field attached to them, this is a table containing arbitrary metadata which is used to construct the final formspec in the Entry tab.
+It may also be used for sorting entries in the entry list.

 ## Advanced concepts
 ### Viewed and hidden entries
 The mod keeps track of which entries have been viewed on a per-player basis.
-Any entry which has been accessed by a player is instantly marked as “viewed”.
+Any entry which has been accessed by a player is immediately marked as “viewed”.

-It also allows entries to be hidden.
+Entries can also be hidden.
 Hidden entries are not visible or otherwise accessible to players until they become revealed by function calls.

 Marking an entry as viewed or revealed is not reversible with this API.
 The viewed and hidden states are stored in the file `doc.mt` inside the